-- 1. basic Public Key Infrastructure (PKI) knowledge; - 2. software versions used by the Issuer CA; - 3. authentication and verification policies and procedures; - 4.
-CA/RA security principles and mechanisms; - 5. disaster recovery and business continuity procedures; - 6. common threats to the validation process, including phishing and other social engineering tactics; and - 7.
-CA/Browser Forum Guidelines and other applicable industry and government guidelines.
+- 1. Basic Public Key Infrastructure (PKI) knowledge; - 2.
+Software versions used by the Issuer CA; - 3.
+Authentication and verification policies and procedures; - 4.
+CA/RA security principles and mechanisms; - 5.
+Disaster recovery and business continuity procedures; - 6.
+Common threats to the validation process, including phishing and other social engineering tactics; and - 7.
+CAB forum Guidelines and other applicable industry and government guidelines.